 Gerard de Baaij, the director of the National Park, and Andreas after the signing of the Nederland plus agreement.

 environmental management system

 We have combined international Gold Standard certified climate protection with climate and environmental commitment in the De Biesbosch National Park.
 This combination has created the Nederland plus combination climate protection certificate.

-While the actual compensation of your emissions takes place by means of our PROJECT TOGO Gold Standard certified climate projection project, by selecting Nederland plus with our partner the De Biesbosch National Park, you are at the same time supporting regional climate protection.
+While the actual compensation of your emissions takes place by Gold Standard or VCS certified carbon offset projects, by selecting Nederland plus with our partner the De Biesbosch National Park, you are at the same time supporting regional climate protection.

 for a global problem